 The Clinic Seminar

 Law students who have completed three semesters of law school may enroll in the Health Law Clinic.
 The seminar component of the Clinic provides students with the substantive content necessary to counsel clients in three subject matters: supplemental security income (SSI), special education, and substitute medical-decision making.
-The related coursework is organized with a systemic justice focus.
-Students will evaluate their advocacy experience in comparison to what they will learn about “upstream” problem solving and interdisciplinary collaboration, while exploring policies that challenge, and structures that reinforce, health outcome disparity.
+Additional coursework is organized with a systemic justice focus.
+Students will evaluate their advocacy experience in comparison to what they will learn about “upstream” problem solving, systems thinking, and interdisciplinary collaboration.
+Students will explore policies that challenge, and structures that reinforce, health outcome disparity.
 Students will identify the ways in which a lack of access to health care and lack of access to justice reinforce cycles of poverty, and explore the impact of social determinants of health on health outcomes.
-Students from Pitt’s Schools of Medicine, Dentistry, and Nursing may participate in some seminar sessions.
+Students from Pitt’s Schools of Medicine and Nursing may participate in some seminar sessions.
 All classes are participatory and interactive.

 Eligibility Requirements / Prerequisites